rajputji/monaco-editor-go/README.md

 #Follow these steps:

-1. install all the Dependencies.
+1. Copy all the dependencies from `package.json` to your project's `package.json`

 2. create a file `config-overrides.js` in your project's source folder with following content :